lucidrains/ETSformer-pytorch/README.md

 ## ETSformer - Pytorch (wip)

-Implementation of ETSformer, state of the art time-series Transformer, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2202.01381">ETSformer</a>, state of the art time-series Transformer, in Pytorch

 ## Citation